Parkinson’s linked to gene on Y-chromosome in men for the first time

 Prof Harley said, “We hope our study excites interest in developing SRY-based inhibitors for men with PD.”

-Facts: the SRY gene
+SRY gene facts

 - At the embryonic stage, the SRY gene initiates male-sex determination by directing the development of the gonads to testes, rather than ovaries.